 A great choice for any style of rider, whether you’re a safety-conscious commuter or an enduro rider, the sixer has enough protection and ventilation to keep everyone happy.

 - X-Static Padding

 - Heavier than its competition

-It has an impressive 26 vents, including internal channeling to get the air through the helmet easily, keeping the rider sweat-free.
+It has an impressive 26 vents, including internal channeling to get the air through the bike helmet easily, keeping the rider sweat-free.
 The Sixer features Bell’s X-Static padding, which integrates real silver threads into the fabric to reduce the odor build-up.
 The design also incorporates a sweat guide system, which draws the sweat away from the eyewear.

 In terms of safety, it has a MIPS liner, multi-density foam (reduces energy in high and low-speed crashes), and good coverage around the rear of the head.
-The helmet fits like a glove, feels like a cloud, and won’t shift in the case of a crash.
+The bike helmet fits like a glove, feels like a cloud, and won’t shift in a crash.
 The Bell Float Fit system means there are no pressure points against the head, and the padding is so soft, making an incredibly comfortable fit!

 So how to choose?

-Basically, just look at what you value most in a helmet- whether it is ventilation, comfort, or safety, and select one based on your budget.
+Basically, just look at what you value most in a bike helmet- whether it is ventilation, comfort, or safety, and select one based on your budget.
 We would recommend the Fixture as the more budget option for a sweaty rider, but the Fox Speedframe is well worth the money if you don’t mind spending that bit extra on a higher-performing helmet with more safety features.

 The Bell Sixer is incredibly comfortable, as well as being well ventilated and safe.
 Hence we always recommend this as a great value for money helmet too.

 If you want some more reading on the best mountain bike helmets for sweat, have a look at the best mtb helmets for hot weather, and best ventilated full face helmets.